justmarkup/blog/articles/2021-01-19-integrate-pocket-in-eleventy.md

 npx eleventy --serve
 ```

-If you now open the template where you integrated pocket you should see a list of all your items (or if you used a specific tag, all your items tagged with the specific tag).
+If you now open the template where you integrated Pocket you should see a list of all your items (or if you used a specific tag, all your items tagged with the specific tag).

-You can now deploy your site and show your pocket list on your site.
+You can now deploy your site and show your Pocket list on your site.

 ## Extra (automatic deploys, caching)